Indonesia uncertain how many buried by mine collapse

-JAKARTA, Indonesia — Indonesian authorities say they’re not certain how many people were buried in the collapse of a remote gold mine nearly a week ago but that the number could be as high as 100.
+JAKARTA, Indonesia — Indonesian authorities said Monday they’re not certain how many people were buried in the collapse of a remote gold mine nearly a week ago but that the number could be as high as 100.

 Agency spokesman Sutopo Purwo Nugroho said there’s “no exact data on the number of victims.”

-He said that “some say 30 people, 50 people, 60 people, even 100 people because at the time many were mining in big pits, while in small pits it was unknown.”
+“Some say 30 people, 50 people, 60 people, even 100 people because at the time many were mining in big pits, while in small pits it was unknown,” he said.

-Nugroho said information from relatives is limited because many of the miners came from other areas.
+Nugroho said information from relatives is still limited because many of the miners came from other areas.

+The unlicensed mine collapsed last Tuesday evening due to shifting soil and the large number of mining holes.
+Informal mining operations are commonplace in Indonesia, providing a tenuous livelihood to thousands who labor in conditions with a high risk of serious injury or death.

+Media access to the mine located in steep jungle terrain has been restricted since the weekend.
+The search and rescue effort is now using heavy earthmoving equipment to search for victims.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.